emilyjspencer/emilyjspencer/README.md

 ## Current focus:
 C#.Net  WCF, PowerShell,
-DevOps tooling, Cloud & Infrastructure (Docker, Kubernetes, OpenShift, Splunk, Geneos, AWS, Azure Devops)\
+DevOps tooling, Cloud & Infrastructure (Docker, Kubernetes, OpenShift, Splunk, AWS, Azure Devops)\
 System Design, Python

-Currently working within a vast and complex architecture which constitutes BP's LNG ETRM system.
+Currently working within a vast and complex architecture which constitutes BP's LNG ETRM system and building working knowledge of the LNG industry.

 ## Personal goals (1- 2 years):

-* Improve knowledge of architecture and design patterns, system design, systems thinking, networking, security
+* Improve knowledge of architecture and design patterns, system design, systems thinking, networking, security (in addition to learning the ins and outs of LNG trading and building a data portfolio)

 * **Obtain the following:**